WorkerFramework/worker-framework/worker-archetype/documentation/WorkerArchetypeUsage.md

 	3. **ExampleWorkerFactory** – creates a worker, extends AbstractWorkerFactory.
 	4. **ExampleWorkerFactoryProvider** – creates a worker factory, extends WorkerFactoryProvider.
 	5. **ExampleWorkerHealthCheck** – provides a basic health check for marathon GUI display, implements HealthReporter.
 - `worker-example-container` module is for building the Docker image of the worker and pushing the image to Docker.
-The module starts a container for RabbitMQ, test-configs, the worker and runs the worker acceptance integration testcases via the `worker-example-testing` module.
+The module starts containers for RabbitMQ and the worker, and runs the worker acceptance integration testcases via the `worker-example-testing` module.
 	1. **ExampleWorkerAcceptanceIT** – calls the `worker-example-testing` module's ExampleWorkerTestControllerProvider class to generate or run worker integration testing testcase files.
 	2. **pom.xml** – specifies the Docker Maven plugin configurations to build the image for the worker, and Maven compiler and failsafe plugin for compiling and running integration tests.
 - `worker-example-testing` module is responsible for generating or running worker testcase files.
 In generation mode it sends a task message for each input source file to the worker via RabbitMQ and on retrieval of source file response message(s) it creates testcases.
 In run-testcases mode it sends a task message for each testcase's source file to the worker via RabbitMQ and on retrieval of a source file's response message(s) it validates the expected content contained within the testcase file against the actual content returned in the worker's response.
-	1. **pom.xml** – specifying maven compiler and failsafe plugin for compiling and running integration tests, Docker maven plugin to run containers for RabbitMQ, the test-configs and the worker.
+	1. **pom.xml** – specifying maven compiler and failsafe plugin for compiling and running integration tests, Docker maven plugin to run containers for RabbitMQ and the worker.
 	2. **ExampleWorkerResultPreparationProvider** – for creating test items, extends PreparationItemProvider or some subclass of ContentFilesTestItemProvider.
 	3. **ExampleWorkerTestControllerProvider** – provides various providers and processors, extends AbstractTestControllerProvider.
 	4. **ExampleWorkerTestExpectation** – test item expected output for comparison with actual output, extends ContentFileTestExpectation.